 Students may enroll as FTIC freshmen if they have graduated from an accredited high school or earned a General Education Development (GED) certificate.
-In either case, prospective students must produce high school transcripts or GED certificates no later than mid-term of their first semester (see Documents Needed for Admission to the College, p.
-12, and Texas Success Initiatives (TSI) Plan, p.
-14).
+In either case, prospective students must produce high school transcripts or GED certificates no later than mid-term of their first semester (see Documents Needed for Admission to the College, below, and Texas Success Initiatives (TSI) Plan, below).